dart-lang/sdk/runtime/docs/gc.md

 ## Parallel Scavenge

 FLAG_scavenger_tasks (default 2) workers are started on separate threads.
 Each worker competes to process parts of the root set (including the remembered set).
 When a worker copies an object to to-space, it allocates from a worker-local bump allocation region.
 The same worker will process the copied object.
 When a worker promotes an object to old-space, it allocates from a worker-local freelist, which uses bump allocation for large free blocks.
 The promoted object is added to a work list that implements work stealing, so some other worker may process the promoted object.
-After the object is evacuated, the worker using a compare-and-swap to install the forwarding pointer into the from-space object's header.
+After the object is evacuated, the worker uses a compare-and-swap to install the forwarding pointer into the from-space object's header.
 If it loses the race, it un-allocates the to-space or old-space object it just allocated, and uses the winner's object to update the pointer it was processing.
-Workers run until all of the work set have been processed, and every worker have processed its to-space objects and local part of the promoted work list.
+Workers run until all of the work sets have been processed, and every worker has processed its to-space objects and its local part of the promoted work list.

 ## Mark-Sweep